 Have you ever heard of a Leprechaun Trap?
-This year I am sharing some great fun and easy leprechaun trap crafts for you to make with your kids.
-This is a cute idea to get kids excited about St. Patrick's Day, and of course, it is a super fun arts and crafts project!
+I am sharing some fun and easy leprechaun trap ideas for you to make with your kids.

 - Green tissue paper, construction paper, or wrapping paper